When I got my period, there wasn’t any sweetness

 the contraption of doom.
 She, to my great relief, did not say anything

-you’re a woman now.
+as horrifying as you’re a woman now.
 I would have stabbed her

 with my Swiss Army knife.
 She tip-toed away as I sat in my bedroom,